corda/cordapp-trial-framework/docs/deployment_toolkit.md

 ## Deployment Process
 The external process of deploying a trial Cordapp to Testnet should be thoroughly documented.
 It is critical to create a detailed step by step deployment for of any trial Cordapp.
 Assume that your audience is not technical at all as you will have a wide range of experiences and languages to accommodate.

-Included in this toolkit is a [pdf](../CorporateCordaKYC-DeploymentInstructions.pdf) of the documentation which was given participants as part of the 2018 KYC Cordapp Trial initiative.
+Included in this toolkit is a [pdf](../CorporateCordaKYC-DeploymentInstructions.pdf) of the documentation which was given participants as part of the 2018 KYC GTM Trial (previously CorDapp Trial) initiative.
 The Azure cloud deployment portion will remain very similar the same but the script deployment may change based on your application.

 ## Deployment Infrastructure
 To support deployment in the background you will require the following services: